Planche Lean Tutorial – The Best Planche Progression Exercise

 Planche Lean Hold

-Once you are able of assuming the Lean, you need to incrementally increase the time you can hold that position.
-The Planche Lean Hold can be a very tiring experience, requiring the cooperation and effort of practically every muscle in your body to maintain.
-But once you have mastered the Planche Lean Hold you can work your way up fairly easily.
+Once you are able to assume the Lean, you need to incrementally increase the time you can hold that position.
+The Planche Lean Hold can be very tiring, requiring the cooperation and effort of practically every muscle in your body to maintain.
+But once you have mastered the Planche Lean Hold you can work your way up easily.
 It is a matter of holding fast.
-We recommend a schedule similar to this:
+I recommend a schedule like this:

 1. Staggered implementation of the Planche Lean Hold in your weekly regimen, say twice a week with 2 to 3 days of other exercises and 1 of those days being a rest day.

-3. Aim to add 1 second per Planche Lean Hold per workout session.
+3. Aim to add 1 second per workout session.
 Once you can maintain the Planche Lean Hold for 60 seconds, you can try to progress to the Planche Lean Push-Up.

 Planche Lean Push-Up

 Once you can maintain your Lean comfortably, you can add Push-Ups to dramatically increase the difficulty of this exercise.
-Planche Lean Push-Ups will result in dramatic improvement of upper arm strength, a vital requirement for progressing on to the full Planche Hold.
+Adding Push-Ups will result in dramatic improvement of upper arm strength, a vital requirement for progressing on to the full Planche Hold.

 Actionable Tips to Boost your Planche Lean Progress